 Maybe but even if I see my son

 free, black & forty-one.

 —can make for uncomfortable reading, yet it is important to contextualize this choice.
-For one thing, the sociolect Berryman here mimics is, as Helen Vendler and August Kleinzahler via Kevin Young point out, that of the minstrel show—in other words, Berryman parodies and travesties not black speech but white mens’ prior parody and travesty of black speech.
+For one thing, the sociolect Berryman here mimics is, as Helen Vendler and August Kleinzahler via Kevin Young point out, that of the minstrel show—in other words, Berryman parodies and travesties not black speech but white men’s prior travesty of black speech.
 Another important point is the function of the minstrel voice in the Dream Songs; like all the voices in the poem, it represents a part of Henry’s own consciousness, bantering with or taunting or arraigning him.
-Berryman thus makes the twofold claim that white American consciousness is constituted in some way by black American culture (cf. another of Berryman’s friends and contemporaries, Ralph Ellison) and that the white man’s idea of black culture may be only a distorted and self-serving mirror, a projection.
+Berryman thus makes the twofold claim that white American consciousness is constituted in some way by black American culture (cf. Ralph Ellison, another of Berryman’s friends and contemporaries) and that the white man’s idea of black culture may be only a distorted and self-serving mirror, a projection.
 All of this is in service to the marking of Henry not as universal subject, master of all he surveys, but with sociological precision as the white educated American middle-class male.
-Because such marking, such refusal of an elite class’s spurious catholicity, is precisely the ideological work that critical theory calls for, I fail to see how Berryman’s work (never mind the man) can be judged reactionary unless one is absolutely committed to the type of criticism Howard Hampton once so memorably labeled “holier-than-Mao.”
+Because such marking, such refusal of an elite class’s spurious catholicity, is precisely the ideological work that critical theory calls for, I fail to see how Berryman’s poetry (never mind the man) can be judged racist unless one is absolutely committed to the type of criticism Howard Hampton once so memorably labeled “holier-than-Mao.”

-This is Emerson, from Nature (1936).
-He is in this passage reproving the not-un-Berryman-like Coleridge for having written in his “Dejection: An Ode” that he gazed at the sky “with how blank an eye!”
+This is Emerson, from Nature (1836).
+In this passage he is reproving the not-un-Berryman-like Coleridge for having written in his “Dejection: An Ode” that he gazed at the sky “with how blank an eye!”